occivink/kakoune-snippets/README.md

 ### What's the performance impact of the extension?

 If you use the auto-expansion feature, a runtime hook is run on each Insert mode key press.
-It only uses a shell scope in case of a match, and stop early otherwise.
+It only uses a shell scope in case of a match, and stops early otherwise.
 If you don't use it, there is no runtime cost (except when executing a snippet of course).

 ### What's with escaping, what kind of characters can I use and not use?

 You should be able to use anything.
-Triggers are currently restricted to at most 6 characters (at least for auto-expansion), but if you have a reasonable use case for more we can raise it.
-The number is arbitrary.
+Triggers are currently restricted to at most 20 characters (at least for auto-expansion), but the number is arbitrary and we could raise it.

 ### My snippets are expanding too greedily.
 If I type 'before', I don't want my 'for' snippet to be expanded.